sizovs/sizovs.github.io/_posts/2020-07-19-the-code-review.md

 In a good team, code review is the top priority.
 You raise a hand screaming: “I need code review!”.
 Because you're only one step away from delivering value to the customer, a teammate replies immediately: “I am coming!” and moves his chair next to you.
 Then review, a couple of fixes, all green.
 Git push.
 The feature is live.
 Traffic starts coming; no errors in logs.
 The value was delivered and you mark the task completed.
 Together with the reviewer, smiling, you go to the kitchen for a coffee.

- Code review is a "blocker" that makes customers wait.
-Make it the first priority.
+Make code review the first priority; it's a blocker.

 #### 8. Code review is better when you come prepared
 To make code review short and efficient, reviewee must prepare carefully.
 Pay your reviewer respect and think of how you’ll explain: